 |09 November 2017||Propulsion / Power Loss|

-On November 9, 2017, during 11-day Eastern-Southern Caribbean cruise (itinerary Oct 31 - Nov 11) from homeport NYC New York, the ship suffered partial power loss (Azipod / propulsion unit failure) resulting in reduced speed.
+On November 9, 2017, during 11-day Eastern-Southern Caribbean cruise (itinerary Oct 31 - Nov 11) from homeport NYC New York, the ship suffered partial power loss (Azipod/propulsion unit failure) resulting in reduced speed.

 The vessel was rerouted to Bridgetown Barbados, where all passengers were disembarked and flown back to NYC.
-The next scheduled Caribbean cruise (itinerary Nov 11-21) was canceled.
-As compensation, all booked passengers received full refund, plus 50% future NCL cruise credit (based on the cancelled cruise fare paid).
+The next scheduled Caribbean cruise (itinerary Nov 11-21) was cancelled.
+As compensation, all booked passengers received a full refund, plus 50% future NCL cruise credit (based on the cancelled cruise fare paid).
 NCL also covered airfare change fees (up to USD 300 pp) for passengers with independently purchased airfare.

 |24 July 2016||Coast Guard Medevacs|

 On July 24, 2016, two male passengers with medical complications (unspecified) were medevaced by two USCG vessels (MH-60 helicopter, C-130 Hercules) dispatched from Air Station Elizabeth City (North Carolina).
-The NCL ship was approx 75 ml (120 km) northeast of Cape Henry Virginia, when the USCG was notified.
+The NCL ship was approx 75 ml (120 km) northeast of Cape Henry Virginia when the USCG was notified.

 The rescue vessel arrived at the ship’s current position (approx 60 ml / 95 km east of Wachapreague Inlet) at ~5 am.
 Both men were airlifted and flown to Sentara Norfolk General Hospital.
 The incident occurred while the ship was en-route from homeport NYC to Port Canaveral, on 7-day Florida Bahamas cruise (itinerary July 23-30) visiting also Great Stirrup Cay Island and Nassau.